WRF-Chem-Polar/WRF-Chem-Polar/polar-options.md

   - 0 (default): Sea-spray emissions from leads use the seas_opt source function weighted by the open ocean fraction (1-seaice_concentration)
   - 1: Sea-spray emissions from leads use the seas_opt source function weighted by the leads fraction, also applying a correction factor to reduce the emissions to account for the reduced wind fetch over leads (Lapere et al., 2024).
 Requires lead fraction input in the wrflowinp file in variable LEADFRAC
 ### dms_opt (0, 1, previoulsy dmsemis_opt)
 This option controls the treatment of dimethyl sulfide (DMS) emissions from the surface ocean in the model.
 This replaces the old option dmsemis_opt (deprecated but can still be used if needed).
+Options 1, 2, and 3 require oceanic DMS concentration input in the wrflowinp file in variable DMS_OCEAN.
+DMS_OCEAN can be taken from the climatologies of [Lana 2011](https://doi.org/10.1029/2010GB003850), [Hulswar 2021](https://doi.org/10.5194/essd-14-2963-2022) or the CSIB model [(Hayashida et al., 2019)](https://doi.org/10.5194/gmd-12-1965-2019).
+For options 1, 2, and 3, emissions from sea ice regions are scaled by the open ocean fraction to the power of 0.4 (Loose et al., 2009).
   - 0 (default): No DMS emissions from the ocean surface.
-  - 1 (recommended): DMS emissions from the surface ocean are activated for the open ocean grid cell fraction, using the Nightingale et al. (2000) air–sea flux parameterization.
-In sea ice, emissions are scaled by the open ocean fraction to the power of 0.4 (Loose et al., 2009).
-Requires oceanic DMS concentration input in the wrflowinp file in variable DMS_OCEAN.
-DMS_OCEAN can be taken from the climatologies of [Lana 2011](https://doi.org/10.1029/2010GB003850), [Hulswar 2021](https://doi.org/10.5194/essd-14-2963-2022) or the CSIB model [(Hayashida et al., 2019)](https://doi.org/10.5194/gmd-12-1965-2019).
+  - 1 (recommended): DMS emissions using the Nightingale et al. (2000) sea-air flux parameterization.
+  - 2: DMS emissions using the Liss and Merlivat (1986) sea-air flux parameterization.
+  - 3: DMS emissions using the Wanninkhof (2014) sea-air flux parameterization.
 ### blowing_snow_opt (0, 1): This option controls the emissions from blowing snow.
   - 0 (default): Disables emissions associated with blowing snow
   - 1: Includes sea salt aerosol emissions from blowing snow (on the main, halogen and mercury branches) and bromine emissions from blowing snow (halogens and mercury branches)